 Traditionally, clinical nurses topped out financially and in career terms pretty quickly.
 To improve income, you had to move into administration or leave clinical nursing for the private sector.
 To retain clinical nurses, some hospitals have created nursing ladder systems.

 Nursing Ladder systems are also good ways to pay for nursing school.
 They provide in-house education for career advancement and recognize and provide those advancements to nurses with superior clinical skills.
 These programs operate inside specific institutions.
 Each step up the ladder is associated with pay and responsibility increases or/and some title change indicative of your advanced role.

 The advantages of these programs are many.
 They retain experienced clinical nurses in the roles they enjoy rather than diverting them out of the hospital or into administration.
 The nurses enjoy job advancement, pay improvements, and the acknowledgment that they have superior skills in some areas.
 Hospitals are finding increasingly that clinical nurses tend to stay with the hospitals longer when there are such opportunities for advancement.

 If this is of interest to you, look for employment opportunities that offer nursing ladder systems; they are not available in every hospital.
 When you do find such a program, become familiar with the process, requirements, and career path so you do not miss opportunities.

 The key advantages of student loans are that they enable you to attend school full-time so you can concentrate on your studies and you don't start to pay them back until you graduate.
-The federal student loan program is the best route for educational loans.
+The federal student loan program is the best route for paying for nursing school through educational loans.
 The interest rate is lower than private loans and you have a long time over which to pay them.